tribixbite/awesome/README.md

 *   [mickael-kerjean/filestash](https://github.com/mickael-kerjean/filestash) - :file\_folder: File Management Platform / Universal Data Access Layer (without FUSE)
 *   [reconmap/reconmap](https://github.com/reconmap/reconmap) - Reconmap is a collaboration-first security operations platform for infosec teams and MSSPs, enabling end‑to‑end engagement management, from reconnaissance through execution and reporting.
 With built-in command automation, output parsing, and AI‑assisted summaries, it delivers faster, more structured, and high‑quality security assessments.
 *   [projectdiscovery/nuclei](https://github.com/projectdiscovery/nuclei) - Nuclei is a fast, customizable vulnerability scanner powered by the global security community and built on a simple YAML-based DSL, enabling collaboration to tackle trending vulnerabilities on the internet.
 It helps you find vulnerabilities in your applications, APIs, networks, DNS, and cloud configurations.
-*   [smtg-ai/claude-squad](https://github.com/smtg-ai/claude-squad) - Manage multiple AI terminal agents like Claude Code, Aider, Codex, OpenCode, and Amp.
+*   [smtg-ai/claude-squad](https://github.com/smtg-ai/claude-squad) - Manage multiple AI terminal agents like Claude Code, Codex, OpenCode, and Amp.
 *   [brianshea2/meshmap.net](https://github.com/brianshea2/meshmap.net) - a map of Meshtastic nodes
 *   [railwayapp/railpack](https://github.com/railwayapp/railpack) - Zero-config application builder that automatically analyzes and turns your code into an image
 *   [nektos/act](https://github.com/nektos/act) - Run your GitHub Actions locally 🚀